 Maryland law also specifies fault grounds for divorce such as adultery, desertion, insanity and a spouse’s criminal conviction.
 Another fault ground is cruelty or excessively vicious conduct toward a spouse or child.
 This includes not only domestic violence but also mental abuse, such as controlling behavior, taunting, threats of violence, isolation from friends or family and other misconduct that may seriously impair the health or happiness of the other spouse.
 Even where domestic violence is not a ground for divorce, we help victims seek orders of protection during the divorce proceeding.

 Our skilled divorce lawyers devise legal strategies that aid in establishing the property division, support and custody arrangements that are optimal for our client’s circumstances.
 We will protect your rights and interests with respect:

-When both spouses are committed to resolving disputes, it is possible to reach a fair outcome even when parties do not always agree, using alternative dispute resolution methods such as:
+When both spouses are committed to resolving disputes, it is possible to reach a reasonable outcome even when parties do not always agree, using alternative dispute resolution methods such as:

-We are also skilled in resolving issues particular to same-sex divorces.
-These include custody and visitation disputes between birth parents and de facto parents, the latter of whom have raised children as their own even though they have not acquired formal adoptive rights.
+We are also skilled in resolving issues particular to partners who are and are not married.
+These can include custody and visitation disputes between birth parents and de facto parents, the latter of whom have raised children as their own even though they have not acquired formal adoptive rights.

-The lawyers at Haspel, McLeod & Drawbaugh, P.C. represent individuals and families throughout Frederick, Montgomery, Washington and Howard counties in all matters relating to divorce.
+The lawyers at Haspel & McLeod, P.C. represent individuals and families throughout Frederick, Montgomery and Howard counties in all matters relating to divorce.
 To schedule your initial consultation at our Frederick or Rockville office, call us at 301-631-0592 or contact us online.